mindhelix/mqtt-cli/README.md

 Browse to the directory and do `npm install`.
 You will need Node.js v0.10.36 or higher.

 Usage: `node mqtt-cli topic message`.
-See `node nmbl --help` for more details.
+See `node mqtt-cli --help` for more details.